jondkelley/eco_aprs_weather/README.md

 The `eco_aprs_weather` software is a bridge to allow for the ~$120 [ECOWITT Weather Stations](https://amzn.to/3CItgFH) so that it can output APRS weather onto terrestrial telemetry for amateur radio.
 It does this via generating `wxnow.txt`.

 A lot of software only takes this stuff from igate, or from wunderground to APRS-IS.
 This tries to bridge the gap.
-It' a bridge!
+It is a bridge!

 If you want a project you can do in a weekend with full weather on APRS try the ~$120 [ECOWITT Weather Stations](https://amzn.to/3CItgFH) gateway and this software can bridge the gap.
+This was compelling to me because it can run on a Raspberry Pi, minimal power, and the weather station gateway itself only needs USB power.
+HAM radio operators got this.
+The outdoor [Solar Powered Anemometer](https://amzn.to/3Cz1Fqh) and [Self-Emptying Rain Gauge](https://amzn.to/3RfKbmP) use AA batteries.

+#### Architecture Diagram

 Here is 1 possible architecture implementation of this software [the blue box(es)!]:

-#### Architecture Diagram

 ![the actual reference architecture diagram](https://github.com/jondkelley/eco_aprs_weather/blob/master/images/architecture.drawio.png)